dokku/dokku-rethinkdb/README.md

 dokku rethinkdb:link other_service playground
 ```

-It is possible to change the protocol for rethinkdb_url by setting the environment variable rethinkdb_database_scheme on the app.
+It is possible to change the protocol for `RETHINKDB_URL` by setting the environment variable `RETHINKDB_DATABASE_SCHEME` on the app.
 Doing so will after linking will cause the plugin to think the service is not linked, and we advise you to unlink before proceeding.

 ```shell
 dokku config:set playground RETHINKDB_DATABASE_SCHEME=rethinkdb2
 dokku rethinkdb:link lolipop playground
 ```

-This will cause rethinkdb_url to be set as:
+This will cause `RETHINKDB_URL` to be set as:

 ```
 rethinkdb2://lolipop:SOME_PASSWORD@dokku-rethinkdb-lolipop:28015/lolipop